mvolkmann/blog/src/d3/00-intro-article.md

 There are three scenarios to consider.

 1. There are no DOM elements in the selection.
-1. There are DOM elements in the selection, but fewer than the number of data values.
+1. There are DOM elements in the selection but fewer than the number of data values.
-1. There are DOM elements in the selection, but more than the number of data values.
+1. There are DOM elements in the selection but more than the number of data values.

-You have already seen the first scenario in previous code example where there were three data values and no elements with a CSS class of "bar".
+You have already seen the first scenario in the previous code example where there were three data values and no elements with a CSS class of "bar".

 To see the second scenario, add the following to that HTML.